-A permutation is an act of arranging the objects or numbers in order.
+A permutation is an act of arranging objects or numbers in order.

-Combinations are the way of selecting the objects or numbers from a group of objects or collection, in such a way that the order of the objects does not matter.
+Combinations are the way of selecting objects or numbers from a group of objects or collections, in such a way that the order of the objects does not matter.

 Give examples of permutations and combinations.